AgileRL/AgileRL/docs/api/algorithms/matd3.rst

 MATD3 (Multi-Agent Twin Delayed Deep Deterministic Policy Gradients) extends the MADDPG algorithm to reduce overestimation bias in multi-agent domains through the use of a second set of critic networks and delayed updates of the policy networks.
-This enables superior performance when compared to MATD3.
+This enables superior performance when compared to MADDPG.

 * MATD3 paper: https://arxiv.org/abs/1910.01465